 Documentation & Support

-Even with the most updated of software and professionally trained staff, your outsourced billing service should have the transparency and openness when it comes to fees, especially since you will be paying them for increasing your revenues.
-Monthly statements should be automated to come in at a pre fixed date with all supporting invoices and claims issued.
+Even with the most updated software and professionally trained staff, your outsourced billing service should have transparency and openness when it comes to fees, especially since you will be paying them for increasing your revenues.
+Monthly statements should be automated to come in at a pre-fixed date with all supporting invoices and claims issued.
 This verifies their in-principle integrity and helps keep the business relationship professional and profitable for both.

 Setting Quality Assurance Standards